BouglaceMarouane/Trainee-Management/README.md

 ### ****1. Add Trainees****

-- **Functionality:** Users can input the trainee's name and grades for CC1, CC2, CC3, and EFM.
+- **Functionality :** Users can input the trainee's name and grades for CC1, CC2, CC3, and EFM.

 - **Tools Used:**
   - **HTML:** Input fields for name and grades.